 Small but powerful

-Grinding and classifying of rare earth powders and their use in enhancing quality in the manufacture of magnets
+Grinding and classifying of rare earth powders and their use in

 The era of electromobility presents new challenges which must be mastered by both man and materials.
 Today, neodymium-iron-boron-magnets are used in areas in which strong magnetic fields at low volumes and low weights are necessary.
 These so-called rare earth magnets guarantee the resource conservation of raw materials, weight reduction of the drives and longer service lives required of permanent magnets.
 However, they are more complicated to manufacture than conventional magnets.
 A decisive factor for the quality and properties of permanent magnets is a raw material with a narrow particle size distribution with the lowest possible fraction of finest- (< 2 μm) and coarsest particles (> 8 μm).